arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-1.md

 - Functional Programming
 include_in_index: false
 ---
-Find the complete source code of this series in [github.com/arialdomartini/state-monad-for-the-rest-of-us][source-code].
+Source code: [github.com/arialdomartini/state-monad-for-the-rest-of-us][source-code].

+## Binary Trees

 Our journey starts with this problem: we want to count the number of leaves of an arbitrary Binary Tree.
-To keep the problem as simple as possible, we define a Binary Tree as that data structure having Nodes and Leaves, and where every Node has exactly two branches.
+To keep the problem as simple as possible, we define a Binary Tree as that data structure having Nodes and Leaves, and in which every Node has exactly two branches.

-## Binary Trees
 This is a Tree with 2 Leaves:

 ```